-Our definition of research is broad.
-Research projects may be undertaken in any academic area, and can take place at either the Charles River Campus or the Medical Campus.
+Research projects may be undertaken in any academic area, at either the Charles River or Medical Campus.
 We consider research to be any scientific or scholarly activity that leads to:

 How does UROP work?

-- Research can be set up as a work-study job (if the student has a work-study award)
+- Work-study job (if the student has a work-study award)

-- Students can apply stipend, supply, and/or travel awards from UROP
+- Student can apply stipend, supplies, and/or travel awards from UROP

-It is only necessary for a student to fill out a UROP application if he or she is applying for UROP funding.
-If any other type of research support is arranged, we would enjoy hearing about it but do not need to be involved in the process.
+Only students seeking UROP funding need to submit an application.
+If another type of support is arranged, we would appreciate learning about it, but do not need to be involved in the process.

-The student researcher will need to complete an application for funding from UROP.
-Detailed instructions can be found on the website here.
-The mentor is advised to assist the student with the application, and is required to review it at least once before submission.
-The mentor must also complete a recommendation form, which is available on our website, by midnight of the application deadline.
+Faculty mentors are advised to assist with the funding application, and they’re required to review it at least once before submission.
+Mentors must complete a recommendation form by midnight of the application deadline.

 Stipend, supplies, and travel awards are also available to qualifying students.